-With this anti-fraud plugin, store managers can easily set up rules and conditions that help differentiate between fraud orders and the legitimate ones.
+With this anti-fraud plugin, store managers can easily set up rules and conditions that help differentiate between fraud orders and legitimate ones.
 The rules can be based on the city, the customer type, the order, or the products.
-The WooCommerce Anti-fraud plugin is 100% customizable and can be used as per the needs of the business.
+The WooCommerce Anti-fraud plugin is 100% customizable and can be used per business needs.

-Whether it is the country or the city, the state, or a particular shipping zone, the WooCommerce Anti-fraud plugin offers the flexibility to create rules based on all of the above and prevent customers from those regions to place an order.
+Whether it is the country or the city, the state, or a particular shipping zone, the WooCommerce Anti-fraud plugin offers the flexibility to create rules based on all of the above and prevent customers from those regions from placing an order.

 The plugin has an option where you can select when to blacklist a customer.
 It could be either at the time of user registration or when a customer is placing an order.
 Depending upon the rule created, blocking customers at the registration or the checkout page is pretty easy.

 Found someone with a particular name faking orders?
 Don’t worry, the plugin has an option where you can block a person by his name, preventing the same to place an order.
 Note: not all customers with a name would be a fraud.
 The plugin allows you to set custom messages to notify the blocked customers on the next step/process.

 5. Block user based on their user role

 Found your editor spamming the store with fake orders?
 The WooCommerce Anti-fraud plugin has the provision where you can block users by their role, prohibiting them to make an order.
 The plugin has different roles listed ranging between the editor to the subscriber, the manager, etc.